Braidwood

 Finally, adorn your home with a handcrafted quilt designed and made by local textile artist, Bronwyn Hill, at the Braidwood Quilt Store.
 Each piece is unique, with some featuring vibrant, hand-drawn designs.
 Custom quilting is also available—to make one-of-a-kind gifts and timeless keepsakes that honour special occasions and loved ones.

-Written by Thuc Do, Fiction Agency, for Visit Queanbeyan-Palerang.
+Written by Thuc Do for Visit Queanbeyan-Palerang.